influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 [Provision and start a new data node](/enterprise_influxdb/v1.5/production_installation/data_node_installation/), but **do not** add it to your cluster yet.

 ### 2. Replace the old data node with the new data node
-SSH into any of your cluster's meta nodes and use `influxd-ctl update-data` to replace the old data node with the new data node:
+Log into any of your cluster's meta nodes and use `influxd-ctl update-data` to replace the old data node with the new data node:

 ```bash
 # Pattern